kharchenkolab/Baysor/README.md

 ### Build CLI application from source

-To build the command-line tool you need to clone this package and run the Makefile:
+On linux you can build the command-line tool from source.
+To do that you need to clone this package and run the Makefile:

 ```bash
 git clone https://github.com/hms-dbmi/Baysor.git